 All grant applications must be submitted electronically through OKGrants.gov.

 The application deadline is May 30, 2014.
 Application forms and guidelines are on OKGrants.gov.

 Eligible activities funded under ESG include the following:

 Strategies outlined by the Governor's Interagency Council on Homelessness (GICH) 10-year Plan adopted by the Oklahoma Department of Commerce/ Community Development (ODOC/CD) continues to advance and energize the state's efforts to identify and combat the issues that result in homelessness.
 To that end ODOC/CD continues to lead the efforts for the preparation of the Consolidated Plan, devoted to the organization of federal resources to identify, strategize and implement effective ways to relieve the burden of low-income and in many cases homeless individuals and families.
 The Emergency Solutions Grant (ESG) Program is a component of the state's efforts to alleviate homelessness in Oklahoma.
 When used in conjunction with other local resources the ESG program provides the foundation for homeless people to moving toward and maintaining independence.

 ODOC/CD funds only those ESG applicants located in and serving non-formula areas.
 Potential applicants with a shelter located in the jurisdictions of the City of Tulsa or the City of Oklahoma City must apply through their prospective entitlement communities.

-The ESG Program is a competitive program.
+The ESG Program is a competitive program through each of the Continuum of Care Service areas.
 Funding is available in two tiers, each with its own objectives and funding criteria.
 See the Emergency Solutions Application Guidelines for explanation of the funding tiers.